MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/best-practices.md

    *Tangent basis visualized in [Autodesk Maya](https://aka.ms/autodeskMaya)*

-   A.	Normal map baked from a 3D model with a normal-flipped screw
+   A.	Normal map baked from a 3D model with a normal-flipped screw<br>
    B.	The visible result of baking with a flipped normal object

 - If you don’t export tangents with your model, glTF and the real-time renderer will assume right-handedness.